Simon Griffee Visual design, photography, writing, illustration

 Published 2017 October 19

 Ferns in Inwood Hill Park in New York, taken in the spring of 2016 with a Leica M9 camera and Elmarit 28mm f/2.8 lens.
 This is a subtle photograph that one does not tire from.
-It is available for purchase as a 24 by 36 inch poster or iPhone case.
+It is available for purchase on various merch.

 Dascia Maneuver, Erangel, Plunkbat, August 2017